Surgical team in action during a procedure in a modern operating room setting

 Increased Bleeding

 By their very nature, surgeries can cause bleeding.
 Thankfully, our body has a built-in mechanism — clotting — for stopping blood loss.
 However, alcohol is a blood thinner and can interfere with our body’s ability to clot.
-This can make controlling blood loss during surgery particularly difficult.
+As a result, having alcohol before surgery can make controlling blood loss during surgery particularly difficult.

 Problems With Medications